simonbrgstrm/dotfiles/README.md

 ### Install
+1. Clone the repo
-1. Install all the packages
+2. Install all the packages
 `./install.sh`
-2. Symlinks all the configs
+3. Symlinks all the configs
 `./symlink.sh`